 Potential Defenses for San Diego Homicide Crimes

-Because every case of murder is different, with different facts, motivations and evidence, the defense your San Diego criminal defense attorney will employ on your behalf will be based on your specific circumstances.
+Because every case of murder is different, with different facts, motivations and evidence, the defense your San Diego homicide lawyer will employ on your behalf will be based on your specific circumstances.

 There are, however, certain “standard” defenses to the crime of murder, which may be applicable in your situation.
 Some of these include: